abojja9/portfolio_website/content/authors/admin/_index.md

 I am a Computer Science Graduate student at the [University of Victoria](https://www.uvic.ca/engineering/computerscience/index.php), living on the beautiful Vancouver Island, Canada.
 I work as a Research Assistant in the [Visual Computing Lab](https://vision.uvic.ca/people/kmyi/).

-For the past two years, I was on a mission to teach computers to see by leveraging Machine Learning and Deep Learning.
+From the past two years, I am on a mission to teach computers to see by leveraging Machine Learning and Deep Learning.
 I currently research on novel algorithms for Real-Time semantic segmentation on low power devices.

 I have significant experience in Software Development through my Research Assistant and Intern positions.